osg-htc/virtual-school-pilot-2020/docs/materials/data/part1-ex1-data-needs.md

 -----

 1. Log in to `login04.osgconnect.net`
-1. Navigate to your local scratch directory:

-        :::console
-        user@login04 $ cd /local-scratch2/<USERNAME>

-    Replacing `<USERNAME>` with your username

-1. Create a directory for this exercise named `blast-data` and change into it
+2. Create a directory for this exercise named `blast-data` and change into it

 ### Copy the Input Files ###